sreekanths-24/sreekanths-24/README.md

 </p>

 ## About Me
 Greetings!
-I'm Sreekanth S, a Final Year Computer Science and Engineering (CSE) Undergraduate Student.
+I'm Sreekanth S, a  Computer Science and Engineer (CSE).
 My journey in the tech world has been an exciting one.
-As a self-taught Django Full Stack Developer, I'm dedicated to continually enhancing my skill set by embracing new technologies.
+As a self-taught Full Stack Developer, I'm dedicated to continually enhancing my skill set by embracing new technologies.

-Beyond web development, I'm fervently passionate about web3 and blockchain technologies.
+Beyond web development, I'm fervently passionate about business and marketing.
 Books are my constant companions, offering a gateway to diverse worlds and knowledge.
 Music soothes my soul and fuels my creativity.

 My vision is to evolve into a professional developer, committed to delivering projects within the stipulated timeframe and tailored to user needs.
 My life's mission is to foster a growth mindset, continuously learning and improving to become not just a better developer, but a better human being.